 - Shopping:$100 per person for souvenirs.

-Already, this land-based itinerary including Noumea and Lifou comes to $4,385 (all prices are as of March 2015 and dollars indicated are AUD).
+Already, this land-based itinerary including Noumea and Lifou comes to $4,530 (all prices are as of august 2017, and are approximate.
+All dollars indicated are AUD).

 More than money

 Of course, money isn't everything.
 The two holidays offer a different experience entirely, and there are those who prefer to be on dry land as much as possible.
 However, cruising stacks up well in other departments, too.

 Time is important - worth more than dollars and cents in many cases.
 When you take a cruise, you are on holiday from the moment you step onboard.
 There are no planes to catch, no airport transfers to worry about, and there's no unpacking and repacking for each new place you visit.
 For a trip which includes more than one destination, cruising is a huge time saver.

 Families will find that a cruise is the perfect option to balance time together and activities to suit all ages.
 Different generations can eat as a group, watch shows and enjoy the pool, while still enjoying separate activities such as Kids' Clubs, bingo, quizzes, gym time, spa appointments and plenty more without the fear of losing each other.